sncs-uk/terraform-phpipam-subnet/README.md

 # PHPIpam Subnet

-Create a new subnet within PHPIpam, and optionally create some addresses within it.
+Create a new subnet within PHPIpam.

 ## Usage